yepher/foreflight_tips/README.md

 <i>This repo is in no way affiliated with ForeFlight, A Boeing Company</i>

+[Pilot Guide](http://cloudfront.foreflight.com/docs/ff/12.4/v12.4%20-%20foreflight%20mobile%20pilot%20guide%20optimized.pdf) for current ForeFlight Version

 ## Flight Planning

 * How do I add a fuel stop to a flight plan?
+A great find by ADjordjevic
 	* Add `STAY/0030` to the the flight plan which means a 30m stop.
 The format is `STAY/HHMM` where `HH` = hours and `MM` = minutes
 	* ForeFligh Blog [Adding A Stop](https://support.foreflight.com/hc/en-us/articles/360034183613-How-do-I-file-a-STAY-at-a-waypoint-within-my-flight-plan-in-Europe-?mobile_site=true&fbclid=IwAR0p6MjLbacYL6xXIqyhKbEzviUMON19Irgr8y6bqXF6hicteYiP3glnZpo)
 	* This maybe a useful way to log cross country flights too so it shows up in ForeFlights reports.